django-cms/django-filer/docs/validation.rst

 .. note::

-    If you identfy an attack vector when using ``sanitize_svg`` please contact us only througj
+    If you identify an attack vector when using ``sanitize_svg`` please contact us only through
     `security@django-cms.org <mailto:security@django-cms.org>`_.

 Block other mime-types